 Hawaii Packing List: Toiletries & Essentials

-I didn’t want to have a packing list that skipped out on basic travel essentials and toiletries.
-Many of these items can vary and hopefully you already know which items you usually pack to travel.
+I didn’t want to have a packing list for honeymoon that skipped out on basic travel essentials and toiletries.
+Many of these items can vary and hopefully, you already know which items you usually pack to travel.
 But, here’s a general list so you don’t forget anything.

 - Deodorant (yes, I have forgotten this multiple times.
 This is my favorite natural deodorant that actually works and smells like vanilla/coconut) Check out the latest prices and more details.